Max Muncy Player Props: Dodgers vs. Reds

 Max Muncy At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 142nd, his on-base percentage ranks 76th, and he is 37th in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 143rd, his on-base percentage ranks 76th, and he is 39th in the league in slugging.

-- Muncy has picked up a hit in 41 of 84 games this season, with multiple hits 14 times.

-- Muncy has driven home a run in 37 games this year (44.0%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on seven occasions..
+- Muncy has picked up an RBI in 43.5% of his games this season, with more than one RBI in 18.8% of his games.
+He has also plated three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.